 Andrew Orndorff is the Associate Chief Information Officer (ACIO) for Strategic Portfolio Management (SPM) at DOT.
 In his role, Andrew oversees DOT’s $3.5 billion information technology (IT) portfolio and DOT’s overall IT governance, which includes all IT policy, capital planning, portfolio management, enterprise risk management, enterprise architecture, and IT supply chain risk management.
 Andrew also collaborates with the ACIO for Resource Management and DOT’s Office of Human Resources regarding IT workforce planning and management.

 Daniel Morgan is the first Chief Data Officer of the United States Department of Transportation, having served in this capacity for five years.
 As the CDO, he has overall responsibility for the Departmental data program and data compliance across the Department.
 He is responsible for establishing a clear vision of the data managed in DOT and the application of DOT data for decision-making.
 He serves as data strategist and adviser, steward for improving data quality, liaison for data sharing and developer of new data products.

 Associate Chief Information Officer for Applications and Digital Solutions

-Associate Chief Information Officer for Resource Management
+Associate Chief Information Officer for Infrastructure and Operations